AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

 The refactored approach mimics Viem's API, with some enhancements and modifications to fit our needs.

-In a nutshell, by being more verbose in the API, we can remove a lot of complexity and make the code easier to understand and maintain; this also affords greater understanding and control over the lifecycle of their contracts and transactions.
+In a nutshell, by being more verbose in the API, we can remove a lot of complexity and make the code easier to understand and maintain; this also affords greater understanding and control over the lifecycle of contracts and transactions.

 Key changes:
 - the wallet is the central point of interaction to simulate/prove/send transactions instead of `BaseContractInteraction`